 One of the first considerations is the main audience for the information collected and displayed.
-Many times in the long-term post-acute care (LTPAC) industry there are two main tiers of consumers for this type of information: corporate level, and the Executive Directors (EDs) for each location.
+Many times in the senior living industry there are two main tiers of consumers for this type of information: corporate level, and the Executive Directors (EDs) for each location.
 Usually the type of consumer dictates the type of information collected and shown.
 More ED-based systems will get to a detailed level of patients and employees, whereas corporate level users prefer data to be rolled up at a higher level to look across the organization with some detail into each of the locations.

 Not sure who the audience is?
 Start with data directed at the corporate level and add in the additional reporting for the detail level that will be useful to each of the communities.